akneni/kiln/README.md

 ├── Kiln.toml
 ```

-### Building Your Project
-From the root of your project directory, run:
+- **Building your Project:** From the root of your project directory, run:
 ```bash
 kiln build
 ```